France challenges EU structural deficit targets

 The government stuck to a 1 percent economic growth forecast for this year and trimmed it slightly to 1.5 percent for 2016 and 1.5 percent in 2017, even if it hopes to do better thanks to a weak euro and oil prices as well as low borrowing costs.

-Officials detailed 4 billion euros (2.87 billion pounds) in extra savings France will make in the 2015 budget to meet EU requests this year.
+Officials detailed 4 billion euros in extra savings France will make in the 2015 budget to meet EU requests this year.

 Some 1.2 billion euros will be saved through lower public debt servicing costs, a similar amount by public administrations and another 1 billion from cuts in social security and health spending.